ediarum/ediarum.WEBDAV/resources/markdown/faq.md

 Then, deploy your changes to the server:
  1. ssh into the server telotaweb.bbaw.de
  2. `cd /opt/projects/ediarum.webdav/{your_project_folder}`
- 3. `sudo -u www-data git pull` Note: git pull on telotawebdev MUST always be run as the user www-data (i. e. via `sudo -u www-data …`). git pull will ask for a username and a password, the username must have access rights to this repository at gitup.uni-potsdam.de, the password must be a valid access token generated via Gitlab.
+ 3. `sudo -u www-data git pull` Note: git pull on the server (php-prod) MUST always be run as the user www-data (i. e. via `sudo -u www-data …`). git pull will ask for a username and a password, the username must have access rights to this repository at gitup.uni-potsdam.de, the password must be a valid access token generated via Gitlab.
 After pulling the repository,